FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/mockdefinition.md

 ## What is it?

 The Mockdefinition format that drives our platform is powerful and easy to learn.
 A Mockdefinition is a JSON file that describes endpoints and the scenarios that can be used to meet their criteria.
-We create a Mockdefinition using a YAML OpenAPI file to start.

 The OpenAPI file defines a standard, programming language-agnostic interface description for APIs, allowing humans and computers to understand the capabilities of a service without source code.